Webix library offers its own API for working with application cache and browser local storages: permanent cache, per session cache and cookies.

-Accordingly, webix.storage module contains the following objects:
+Accordingly, the webix.storage module contains the following objects:

-The objects share three methods:
+The objects share the following methods:

-Local storage can be used for storing any data of an application, e.g. the current state of a component derived with getState() method.
+Local Storage can be used for storing any data of an application, e.g. the current state of a component derived with getState() method.

-To do this, you put() state object into Webix local storage under a custom name.
+To do this, you put() state object into Webix Local Storage under a custom name.
 The data you save should be in the JSON format (which is exactly what getState() returns).

 function save_state(){